ciernialab/MicrogliaMorphology/README.md

 #### Steps 2-4 will use the final parameters that you specified within the macro such that the only user input required is to follow user prompts to specify folders to read from and write output to.
 You can consult the video of how to use MicrogliaMorphology at the start of this document for more information.

 ### 2. Threshold images adapted from [standard protocol](https://www.jove.com/t/57648/quantifying-microglia-morphology-from-photomicrographs)

+-   In this step, a file called “Areas.csv” will be generated and saved to your home directory.
+This contains the areas of each image (either the full image or the roi within the image, depending on what you specified), which you can use as input downstream in MicrogliaMorphologyR to obtain density measures (microglia cell #s / area analyzed).

 ### 3. Generate single-cell images